AWS VPC Peering – Cross-Account, Cross-Region & Limitations

 9. Inter-region VPC peering connections

-1. The Maximum Transmission Unit (MTU) across an inter-region peering connection is 1500 bytes.
-Jumbo frames are not supported.
+1. Updated March 2025: The Maximum Transmission Unit (MTU) across an inter-region peering connection is now 8500 bytes (jumbo frames supported).
+Previously limited to 1500 bytes.

-2. Security group rule that references a peer VPC security group cannot be created.
+2. Security group rule that references a peer VPC security group cannot be created for cross-region peering.

 10. Any tags created for the peering connection are only applied in the account or region in which they were created